Gabriela22204/Sudoku-Solver/README.md

-# Sudoku Solver
+# Sudoku Solver Puzzle

-This is a sudoku solver using a backtracking
+This is a sudoku solver puzzle using a backtracking

 To finish sudoku, we need to fill the empty spaces with 0-9 numbers.
 The same occurs on the row, column and squares (3x3)